Swipe right on YouTube for next, next, next video

 Swiping has become ingrained in our collective muscle memory for touchscreen navigation, and now YouTube's adding it as the mechanism for getting to the previous or next video in the Up Next list.

-Right now it's only available with the iOS YouTube app; we asked about Android, but didn't immediately hear back.
+Right now it's only available with the iOS YouTube app.
+I asked about Android, but didn't immediately hear back.

 Discuss: Swipe right on YouTube for next, next, next video